 - Marketing agencies can reference how much revenue, or how many customers, they won for a specific client

 - Realtors can speak to the value or number of properties they’ve sold in a given period by optimizing their real estate business

 - Recruiters can state the average time it takes them to place a new hire or how many candidates they’ve placed

 As long as you know your target audience, you can find out what they want to see in social proof.
 Then all you have to do is deliver it.

 So what have we learned here?

 Well, as you’ve probably noticed, there’s a lot of overlap between different inbound marketing strategies.

-Most likely, you’ll need to use a combination of tactics to generate the desired results.
-You might create thought leadership content, then build an actionable landing page, and support your efforts by running a lead nurturing campaign via email.
+You’ll likely need to use a combination of tactics to generate the desired results.
+For example, you might create thought leadership content, build an actionable landing page, and support your efforts by running a lead nurturing campaign via email.

 Ultimately, good inbound marketing rarely exists in silos.
-The more you add value for your audience and help them solve their business problems, the more leads you’ll generate and deals you’ll close – and all without having to make a single cold call!
+The more you add value for your audience and help them solve their business problems, the more leads you’ll generate and deals you’ll close — without making a single cold call!